pawelp0499/online-banking-database/README.md

 <p align="center"> <img src="https://cdn-icons-png.flaticon.com/512/2097/2097276.png" width="150" height="150" /></p>

+## To-Do

+☑️ Designing database schema according to business logic

+☑️ Adding the necessary privileges

+☑️ Creating db objects

+☑️ Inserting sample data

+💡 Working on new features

+🚀 Generally, I am using this project and repo to develop my oracle SQL and PLSQL skills, so it will be constantly being developed and expanded with new features.

 ## Description

 **Database project created as a final part of Oracle SQL/PLSQL Introduction course organized by Corporate Readiness Certificate (CRC) and driven by ING Hubs Poland.**